Depending on what you need, contact your:

 Explore our Ramadan page to learn more, including dates for Ramadan.

 Every country or territory decides who can enter or leave through its borders.
-For specific information about the evidence you'll need to enter a foreign destination, including COVID-19 vaccinations and tests, check with the nearest embassy, consulate or immigration department of the destination you're entering.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 If you travel to Iraq despite our advice, you may be eligible for either a 30-day visa on arrival (Visitor) or a 60-day visa on arrival (Regular), if you're travelling on an ordinary passport.
-Different rules apply to official and diplomatic passport holders.
+Different rules apply for official and diplomatic passport holders.
 Visa fees apply.

 Authorities may refuse entry to Iraq if your passport contains Israeli stamps or visas.